Eri8283/Docker-Compose---Multi-Container-Python-Messaging-system/task-2/README.md

 - When I run `make test`, the *Spanish Inquisition* message must pass between those containers before being written to standard output.

-## For 60 marks

-Your composition must involve *at least two* containers.
-This approach, or anything too similar to it, will receive a maximum of 60 marks.
+**This approach, or anything too similar to it, will receive a maximum of 60 marks.**

 ## Impress me!